-- Most of the store-bought vegan cheeses contain modified potato or corn starch.
+- Most of the store-bought vegan cheeses contain modified ingredients such as modified potato or corn starch.
+We don’t like modified ingredients.
 “Modified” means that the starch has been changed or altered in some way to make it more useful in food production (more useful meaning longer shelf life) .
 They either roast the starch, treat it with an acid, use an electrical charge on the starch or treat it with sodium hydroxide or potassium hydroxide.
-It won’t kill you if you eat it occasionally but it might cause digestive problems.
-I get bloated or headaches when I eat food with modified starch or carrageenan*.
+It won’t kill but it wouldn’t make you stronger either.
+It might cause you some digestive problems.
+I, for example, get bloated or headaches when I eat food with modified starch or carrageenan*.

-- They’re expensive.
-Here in Los Angeles I pay $7 – $14 for a tiny container of purely natural nut-based cheese.
+- Good plant-based cheeses are expensive!
+Here in Los Angeles I pay $7 – $14 for a 4oz. cheese.

 *Carrageenan (Irish Moss) is an edible seaweed that is used to thicken, emulsify, and preserve foods and drinks (most nut milks in the U.S. contain it).
-It’s a natural ingredient (I don’t know how natural it is after it has been processed) but there is evidence that it can trigger health problems in the digestive system.
+It’s a natural ingredient (I’m not sure how natural it stays after it has been processed), but there is evidence that it can trigger health problems in the digestive system.

 Simple Cashew Ricotta